WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   9. noun: the root or base form of a wood. 形成树木的根或基本。

   10. noun(MATHEMATICS): a quantity forming or expressed as the root of another. 形成或表达为另一个量的根的量。

+- rage

+  1. noun: violent uncontrollable anger.

+     _"her face was distorted with rage"_

+  2. noun: a vehement desire or passion.

+     _"a rage for absolute honesty informs much western art"_

+  3. noun(INFORMAL·AUSTRALIAN): a lively party.

+     _"the sound of the rage filled the campus"_

+  4. verb: feel or express violent uncontrollable anger.

+     _"he raged at the futility of it all"_

+  5. verb(INFORMAL): enjoy oneself at a party or other lively gathering, typically with drinking and music.

+     _"we're gonna rage through the weekend"_

 - readily